 - Use your zip code to locate the clinics nearest to you.
 They are usually located in bigger cities, so you may need to expand your geographic range.
 The more options you have to compare, the better.

-- A high performing clinic will want to brag about its success by reporting their success rates to SART.
+- A high-performing clinic will want to brag about its success by reporting their success rates to SART.
 As you scroll down, you’ll find graphs displaying outcomes per egg retrieval cycle and live birth per new patient.
 We recommend looking at the outcomes for your age range — you want a clinic that has demonstrated success for others your age.
-Kerwin tells us that selecting the most experienced clinic for your needs will save you time, money and stress..
+Nurse Jill tells us that selecting the most experienced clinic for your needs will save you time, money, and stress.

 - Review the frozen embryo success rate and donor egg success rates, too.
-Nurse Kerwin advises selecting clinics with 60 to 80 percent success.
+Nurse Nurse Jill advises selecting clinics with 60%-80% percent success.

 - You can compare your selected clinic against national average success rates here.